ajdavis/motor-blog/README.md

 # Blogging

-Motor-Blog supports the same Markdown dialect as [cMarkdown](https://github.com/paulsmith/cMarkdown) with its flags set to the defaults.
+Motor-Blog renders Markdown with [Python-Markdown](http://pythonhosted.org/Markdown).
-Plain inline code is surrounded by backticks (``).
+Plain inline code is surrounded by single backticks (``).
-Syntax-highlighted code is indented with four spaces, and the first line is like:

-        ::: lang="py" highlight="4,5,6"
+Code blocks can be fenced in [a number of styles](http://pythonhosted.org/Markdown/extensions/fenced_code_blocks.html), such as GitHub's:

+    ```python
+    print "foo"
+    ```

-... to specify the language syntax and which lines to highlight in yellow.
-The list of languages is whatever [Pygments](http://pygments.org/languages/) supports, including the following of interest to Python coders like me: `py`, `py3`, `pytb` and `py3tb` for tracebacks, and `pycon` for console sessions.
+The list of languages
+is whatever [Pygments](http://pygments.org/languages/) supports.
+The following are of interest to Python coders like me: `py`, `py3`, `pytb` and `py3tb` for tracebacks, and `pycon` for console sessions.